 Nearly 300 physicians study with us annually.
 More than 200 train full-time in our programs.
 Another 100 medical students, residents, and fellows from around the country rotate at HCMC each month.

-All our residency and fellowship programs are approved by national accrediting organizations, including the Accreditation Council for Graduate Medical Education (ACGME), the Council on Podiatric Medical Education (CPME) and the American Dental Association (ADA).
+All our residency and fellowship programs are approved by national accrediting organizations, including the Accreditation Council for Graduate Medical Education (ACGME), the Council on Podiatric Medical Education (CPME) and the Commission on Dental Accreditation (CODA).

 Count on HCMC for: